-SoutheastHEALTH's experienced physical therapists focus on women's health diagnoses such as incontinence, pelvic pain, prolapse and post-delivery assessments.
-You receive one-on-one treatment with a female therapist in a comfortable, private setting.
+SoutheastHEALTH's experienced physical therapists provide physical therapy for a variety of pelvic floor disorders that affect both men and women.
+You receive one-on-one treatment with a therapist in a comfortable, private setting.
 Southeast's therapists are the experts you can trust.

 Pelvic floor physical therapy includes individualized assessment and treatment of the following conditions:

 - Pelvic organ prolapse

 - Pelvic pain